Navigation auf uzh.ch

 Head of Social Standards at Federation of Migros Cooperatives

-Marius Lang has a BA in International Relations (University of Geneva) und a MA in Social Science with mayor in Political Science and a minor in Public Law (UZH).
-He has eleven years of experience in the consumer goods sector (food and non-food products) and nine years of leadership experience with teams in Zurich, Delhi and Hongkong with focus on human rights due diligence in the value chains.
+Marius Lang has a BA in International Relations (University of Geneva) and an MA in Social Science with a major in Political Science and a minor in Public Law (UZH).
+He has eleven years of experience in the consumer goods sector (food and non-food products) and nine years of leadership experience with teams in Zurich, Delhi and Hong Kong, focusing on human rights due diligence in the value chains.
 He is currently Head of Social Standards at Migros.
-Marius has sound operational social compliance experience, especially in the textile and non-food sector: factory audits, remediation plans, continuous improvement activities.
+Marius has sound operational social compliance experience, especially in the textile and non-food sectors: factory audits, remediation plans, and continuous improvement activities.
 He has a long-standing participation and engagement in sector business initiatives such as amfori BSCI.

 Dr. Damilola S. Olawuyi